ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

     git clone git@github.com:<user>/<repository-name>.git

-For example, to clone the `PyMAPDL <https://github.com/pyansys/pymapdl/>`_ project, run:
+For example, clone the `PyMAPDL <https://github.com/pyansys/pymapdl/>`_ project with:

 .. code-block:: bash

     git clone git@github.com:pyansys/pymapdl.git

-Installing in Editable Mode
+Installing in editable mode
 ---------------------------
-You can install a Python library in "editable mode", which allows you to modify the source code and have these new changes reflected in your Python environment.
+You can install a Python library in *editable mode*, which allows you to modify the source code and have these new changes reflected in your Python environment.

 To install a Python library in editable mode:

-1. Ensure that you :ref:`Create` and :ref:`Activate` a Python virtual environment, as explained in the :ref:`Virtual Environments` section.
+1. Ensure that you :ref:`Create` and :ref:`Activate` a Python virtual environment, as explained in the :ref:`Virtual environments` section.

 2. Update `pip` with: